 All documents must be translated into German or English.
 Give at least three months for this procedure; admission in Austria may take more than 2 months.
 Moreover, the visa application process can easily take the same amount of time when not more.

 From my own experience, it took me three months from the point of starting collecting all documents, accreditation, translation, etc., till I finally applied for a visa.
 Don’t forget to add another 2-3 weeks till you receive the residence permit card.

 Once you get admission into a recognized university, you can apply for a visa.
 You can do it at the nearest embassy or consulate office of Austria in your home country.
 However, the fastest way will be directly in Austria.
 The application can be made in the foreign registration office of the town where your university is located.

 1. Austrian embassies will require international applicants to demonstrate financial proof.
 You have to present sufficient financial means to finance your stay in Austria: students up to 24 years have to prove at least 552 EUR per month (2022); students of 24 years of age or older – at least 1,000.48 EUR per month (2022).

-These amounts have to be proved for 12 months – as a savings account or a bank account, our Declaration of Guarantee from a person living in Austria, or a confirmation of a scholarship/grant award.
+These amounts must be proved for 12 months – as a savings account or a bank account, our Declaration of Guarantee from a person living in Austria, or a confirmation of a scholarship/grant award.

-If the costs for accommodation exceed 294,65 EUR/month (and it most probably will), you will have to prove additional funds.
+If the costs for accommodation exceed 294,65 EUR/month (and it most probably will), you will have to provide additional funds.

 2. Your educational documents (secondary school certificate or diploma) need to have an apostille, be translated, and notarized.
 The apostille will be made in an organization that originated it.
-This means you will have to do it in your home country and it can take up to 2 months! (yes, I have been there too).
+This means you will have to do it in your home country, which can take up to 2 months! (yes, I have been there too).